-“One thing I hope audiences take away is that stars aren’t fixed — they change and evolve throughout their lifetimes,” Obertas said in an email to The Varsity.
+“One thing I hope audiences take away is that stars aren’t fixed — they change and evolve throughout their lifetimes,” wrote Obertas in an email to The Varsity.
 “Even more incredible is that as stars evolve and eventually end their lives, they create heavier elements.
 This material gets mixed back into surrounding clouds of gas, which new stars and planets form out of.
 We wouldn’t be here on Earth if it weren’t for dead stars.”

 It is important to note that the experience is not at all a tedious lecture.
 No physics foreknowledge is required; Obertas explains everything clearly, concisely, and without technobabble.
 In fact, portions of the presentation have little to do with astrophysics at all as they focus on constellations and what can be seen with the naked eye.
 Dazzling visuals that fill the room delight children and adults, alike.
 “I hope that people who are curious about science, space, and astronomy attend the shows and leave with a new perspective and appreciation for our place in the universe,” said Obertas.
 “You don’t need to be an expert to appreciate the cosmos — we all share the night sky.”